Numi2/numi-wallet/docs/NUMI_ARCHITECTURE_AND_ROADMAP.md

 ### Protocol Doctrine

-- Numi should support only coins whose architecture can be made compatible with a sovereign, privacy-preserving, post-quantum-forward wallet model.
+- Numi should support only coins whose architecture can be made compatible with a sovereign, privacy-preserving, post-quantum wallet model.
 - Address reuse, transparent account graphs, public counterparties, or fee flows that unavoidably fingerprint the user should be treated as design debt.
 - Coin-specific features belong behind capability flags and protocol adapters, not in the app shell.
 - If a coin supports PIR state refresh, tag ratchets, hidden-fee commitments, or blinded discovery, Numi should expose that cleanly.